singlestone/commit-deploy-slack-action/README.md

 # Commit Deploy Slack Action

-GitHub Action to publish messages to a Slack webhook after publishing packages with [Changesets].
+GitHub Action to publish messages to a Slack webhook after a deployment.

 ## Example Workflow